 A vulnerability scan is a process of identifying the networks and system and taking remedial steps.
 Furthermore, the information gathered through the scan can be leveraged by IT and security teams to evaluate threat mitigation and improve prevention processes.
-It is impossible to terminate the threats you can’t see; vulnerability scan finds out the holes in an organisation’s security defences.
+It is impossible to terminate the threats you can’t see; vulnerability scan finds out the holes in an organisation’s security defenses.
 Moreover, it provides you with a complete picture of your security and prioritises the risks that require immediate attention.
-It serves with detailed information, could be available from BAS tool (Breach and Attack Simulation).
+It serves with detailed information, could be available from the BAS tool (Breach and Attack Simulation).
 As a result, the tool automates the procedure of running simulated attacks to examine the security posture on your system.

 Five steps of vulnerability scan

 The following five measures will lead to a standard scan to reduce cybersecurity risks.
 Additionally, it will help you allocate your security resources as efficiently as possible.

 Planning is a fundamental step.
 You should determine which systems and networks need evaluation and finds where sensitive data resides and what systems and data are crucial to smooth operations of your organisation.
 Make sure that each relevant person is involved in the vulnerability scan planning and their expectations regarding the outcomes of the assessment are thoroughly heard.